-Despite the insights gained from such studies, there remains no inherent, standard, or even clearly best way to use sound to convey the spatial relationships between objects in user interfaces.
-A major design dilemma, then, involves the extent to which audio interfaces should maintain the conventions of visual interfaces (Mynatt & Edwards, 1992), and indeed most attempts at auditory display seek to emulate or translate elements of visual interfaces to the auditory modality.
-While retrofitting visual interfaces with sound can offer some consistencies across modalities, the constraints of this approach may hinder the design of auditory interfaces, and native auditory interfaces would likely sound much different from interfaces designed with a relative visual counterpart in mind.
-While visual objects exist primarily in space, auditory stimuli occur in time.
-A more appropriate approach to auditory interface design, therefore, may require designers to focus more strictly on auditory capabilities.
-Such interfaces may present the items and objects of the interface in a fast, linear fashion over time (see, for example, Eiriksdottir, Nees, Lindsay, & Stanley, 2006) rather than attempting to provide auditory versions of the spatial relationships found in visual interfaces.
-This approach can often lead to the deployment of enhanced auditory menus with a mix of speech and non-speech components.
+approach to auditory interface design, therefore, may require designers to focus more strictly on auditory capabilities.
+Such interfaces may present the items and objects of the interface in a fast, linear fashion over time (see, e.g., Eiriksdottir et al., 2006) rather than attempting to provide auditory versions of the spatial relationships found in visual interfaces.
+This approach can often lead to the deployment of enhanced auditory menus with a mix of speech and nonspeech components.
 Such advanced interfaces are relatively novel (compared to simpler text-to-speech menus).
-Ongoing research in advanced auditory menu-based interfaces looks promising, and will generally provide better interfaces for all users (see Yalla & Walker, 2007).
+Ongoing research in advanced auditory menu-based interfaces looks promising, and will generally provide better interfaces for most users (Yalla and Walker, 2007).